rleir/latlong-col/README.md

 *  js/inputs.js
 *  data/acquisitions.geojson

-## Handy utility to add latlong data to a xlsx for use in a d3js map.
+## Utility to use info from a xlsx, creating a latlong data json file for use in a d3js or leaflet map.

 Files: